galaxyproject/gxformat2/CONTRIBUTING.rst

 1. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-2. The pull request should work for Python >=3.6.
-Check CI results on pull request and make sure that the tests pass for all supported Python versions.
+2. The pull request should work for all supported Python versions.
+Check the CI results on the pull request and make sure that the tests pass.

 Tox_
 ~~~~~~~~~~~